dafitius/HBrick-Explorer/README.md

 This defines how "deep" into the Treeview you can look.
 > Setting this too high can result in a stackOverflow.

+### python PATH var: <py/python/..>
+Allows you to change the PATH variable used to run a python script.

 ### use old jsons: <true/false>
 Checks if file to load has already been decoded and uses this data to build the treeview.
 Decreases load time due to the application not having to decode the TBLU file.

+### default TBLU path: <file path>
+sets the filechooser's inital directory to this path.
+Which can save some clicks :)

+### enable dark-mode: <true/false>
+enables dark mode if set to true.

 ### enable popups: <true/false>
 enables the popups that show up if an item with linked arrays is clicked.